 In addition to the toque blanche, Ramsay wears many hats: restaurateur, television show host, Michelin star holder, writer, Sir, husband, father, and millionaire.

-Though Gordon Ramsay is a successful (and intimidating) man that commands respect wherever he goes, his life has not always been full of truffles, tasty treats, and television appearances.
+Though Gordon Ramsay is a successful (and intimidating) man who commands respect wherever he goes, his life has not always been full of truffles, tasty treats, and television appearances.

 Born in the small Scottish town of Johnstone, Gordon Ramsay’s family never stayed in one place for long due to his father’s alcoholism and explosive, violent temper.